brycejohnston/sentinel2_aws/README.md

 # sentinel_s3

-Ruby library for crawling and extracting Sentinel-2 tile metadata from [Amazon S3](https://aws.amazon.com/public-datasets/sentinel-2/).
+Ruby library for extracting Sentinel-2 tile metadata from [Amazon S3](https://aws.amazon.com/public-datasets/sentinel-2/).
 This was created to be the primary mechanism for inserting data into the [Sentinel-2 S3 Search API](https://github.com/beaorn/s2) project.

 ## Installation